wynnbuilder/wynnbuilder.github.io/ENCODING.md

 in case of changes to the specification, an additional section titled "Specification VXX" will be appended, only detailing the changes made to the previous spec version.

 - **Lengths denoted as "Dynamic"** are automatically generated from the versioned data in `data/*.json` files and from manually tracked data such as max in-game level, number of powder tiers etc.
 - **String values in SCREAMING_CASE without an explicit associated integer value** (example of an associated value: `"SOME_NAME"=1`) are essentially enum variants.
 They need not be stable between versions.
+  - These are technically generated separately for each Wynn data version, but the generator script should be used as a reference for their values: `py_script/encoding_gen_const.py`.
 - **Optional fields** are fields that are only encoded under specific conditions which are described in the same section as they're declared.
 - **iff fields** are fields that must be encoded under the specified condition.

 ## Section A - Build Encoding